uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

 :ref:`onemkl_dft_compute_forward` (resp. :ref:`onemkl_dft_compute_backward`)
-function (defined in the ``oneapi::mkl::dft`` namespace as well), along with the relevant data containers (``sycl::buffer`` object(s) or pointer(s) to a device-accessible USM allocation) for the  desired DFT(s).
+function (defined in the ``oneapi::mkl::dft`` namespace as well), along with the relevant data containers (``sycl::buffer`` object(s) or pointer(s) to a device-accessible USM allocations) for the  desired DFT(s).
 This function makes the ``descriptor`` object enqueue the operations relevant for the desired calculations to the ``sycl::queue`` object it was given when committing it.